-How to communicate with people is not something easy and I realized it even more when I had, with my team, to learn a robot to talk with each other!
+How to communicate with people is not something easy and I realized it even more when I had, with my team, to teach a robot to talk with each other!

 At BNP Paribas Fortis – Home for Innovation – we had the choice to build a language thanks to big vendors tool or to build it with an open-source technologies.